Bounteous-Inc/aem-webpack-example/ui.apps/src/main/README.md

 You can extend this array and reference additional JavaScript files with a configuration different from components.js.
 Every entry file will result in one output file.
 Currently, there's just one entry which results in `webpack.bundles/components.bundle.js`.
 If you add a second entry, you can generate a second file such as `webpack.bundles/different.bundle.js`.

-# Babel (.babelrc) and ESLint (.eslintrc)
+# Babel ESLint (.eslintrc)

-By placing .babelrc and .eslintrc in a parent/ancestor folder of the content folder, we avoid errors potentially occuring while files in the content folder are processed by Babel/ESLint.
+By placing .eslintrc in a parent/ancestor folder of the content folder, we avoid errors potentially occurring while files in the content folder are processed by ESLint.

 The linting rules defined in .eslintrc are pretty loose on purpose for this example.
 It allows you to integrate the Webpack setup more easily into your existing project.
 However, we recommend to make the rules more strict – as strict as possible.